csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 share-img: /assets/img/data-eng-future-social-preview.jpg
 comments: false
 ---
-## Moving the data and doing the thing
+## What’s in a data engineer?

-A common (or even a royal) data engineer is someone applying software engineering practices to data - moving and modeling data in a production capacity.
-This involves stitching together many systems, writing code, working with distributed infrastructure depending on scale, and making it repeatable and resilient.
+A common (or even a royal) data engineer is someone applying software engineering practices to data - storing, moving and modeling data in a production capacity.
+Historically this has involved stitching together many systems, writing code, working with distributed infrastructure depending on scale, and making it repeatable and resilient.

-They’re typically at companies with complex ecosystems, significant quantities of data, and high demand for using that date for both operational and for analytical purposes.
-At least, that's the traditional definition...
+They’re typically at companies that either have significant quantities of data or high demand for using that data for both operational and analytics purposes

 ## The shift to the warehouse